jewelshkjony/fast-cli/README.md

 ## Release Notes
 **1.0.9:**
 - Added full kotlin language support.
+- Added built date with the version name.

 **1.0.8:**
 - Updated the ProGuard library to the latest v7.6.0